Tire Inflator Amps, Watts, and Volts: What the Numbers Mean

 Power Draw vs Pressure

-Having estimated runtime from battery capacity, let’s quantify how power draw varies with target pressure and tire size so you can predict real-world inflation times and energy use.
-You’ll see power draw scales with required pressure rise and flow needed to fill volume: car tires need higher sustained amperage; bike tires demand less.
-Use these quick rules to plan charging and autonomy:
+Power draw scales with required pressure rise and the flow needed to fill volume.
+Car tires need higher sustained amperage.
+Bike tires demand less.
+Use these quick rules to plan charging:

-- Product example: Woowind Ventus Pro (70W, 20–22 L/min) shows tradeoff between power draw and flow for electric air pumps.
+3. Product example: the Woowind Ventus Pro (70W, 20–22 L/min) illustrates the tradeoff between power draw and airflow for electric air pumps.

 Choosing the Right Inflator: Vehicle Type, Portability, and Power Limits